raspberrypilearning/burping-jelly-baby/README.md

 8. Finally plug in a Micro USB power supply to start your Pi and log in.
 The default login for Raspberry Pi is: login `pi` and password `raspberry`

-9. If you are using headphones on the Raspberry Pi you will need to run the following command to redirect sound from HDMI to the headphone jack.
+9. If you are using headphones or a speaker on the Raspberry Pi you will need to run the following command to redirect sound to the headphone socket.

     `sudo amixer cset numid=3 1`